-Great introduction DB posts for those that have posted and it is nice to meet everyone.
+Great introduction DB posts for those that have posted (due by tonight) and it is nice to meet everyone.
 As I stated in class (and in my lecture capture videos), please do not hesitate to contact me for information not only within this course but as necessary throughout your academic careers.

 Again, please note Lecture Modules (LM) run from Monday to Sunday so all items in Lecture Module 1 are due tonight.
 Please make sure everything listed in Blackboard’s (BB’s) LM1 have been submitted.
 Also, note I will not provide this information reminder again/on a weekly basis.